Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 The use of UV-B and UV-A rays in dermatology is called selective phototherapy (SPT).

-Two main UVI methods are used: general and local.
+Two main methods of ultraviolet radiation are used: general and local.
 Sources of selective UV radiation include:

-• 1) Fluorescent erythema lamps and fluorescent erythema lamps with a reflector of different power.
+• 1) Fluorescent erythema lamps and fluorescent erythema lamps with a reflector of various powers.
 Designed for treatment and prevention.

-• 2) Uveola germicidal lamps with a power of 60 W and arc germicidal lamps emitting predominantly UV-C.
+• 2) 60 W germicidal uveolar lamps and germicidal arc lamps emitting predominantly UV-C.

-For the treatment of psoriasis, it should be considered promising and appropriate to use the range from 295 nm to 313 nm UV-B radiation, which accounts for the peak of antipsoriatic activity, and the development of erythema and itching is practically excluded.
+For the treatment of psoriasis, the use of the range from 295 nm to 313 nm of UV-B radiation, which accounts for the peak of antipsoriatic activity, and also practically eliminates the development of erythema and itching, should be considered promising and advisable.

 The dose of SFT is determined individually.
-In the dominant majority of cases, treatment begins with a dose of 0.05-0.1 J/cm2 using the method of 4-6 single exposures per week, with a gradual increase in the UV-B dose by 0.1 J/cm2 for each subsequent procedure.
+In the vast majority of cases, treatment begins with a dose equal to 0.05-0.1 J/cm2 according to the method of 4-6 single irradiations per week, with a gradual increase in the UV-B dose by 0.1 J/cm2 for each subsequent procedure.
 The course of treatment is usually 25-30 procedures.

 Mechanism of action of UV-B rays:

-decrease in DNA synthesis, decrease in epidermocyte proliferation o influence on vitamin D metabolism in the skin, correction of immune processes in the skin;
+decreased DNA synthesis, decreased proliferation of epidermocytes o influence on the metabolism of vitamin D in the skin, correction of immune processes in the skin;

 “photodegradation of inflammatory mediators;